Remi-Gau/eCobidas/CONTRIBUTING.md

 An easy way to install Python is to rely on [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation)

-If you are on Linux this should be enough.
+If you are on Linux this should be enough:

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh